nuta/operating-system-in-1000-lines/website/en/04-boot.md

 OpenSBI displays the OpenSBI version, platform name, features, number of HARTs (CPU cores), and more for debugging purposes.

-Pressing any key won't do anything.
-Since QEMU's standard input/output is connected to the virtual machine's serial port, characters are sent to the OS.
-However, the OS is not running at this point, so nothing happens.
+When you press any key, nothing will happen.
+This is because QEMU's standard input/output is connected to the virtual machine's serial port, and the characters you type are being sent to the OpenSBI.
+However, no one reads the input characters.

 Press <kbd>Ctrl</kbd>+<kbd>A</kbd> then <kbd>C</kbd> to switch to the QEMU debug console (QEMU monitor).
-You can exit QEMU by executing the `q` command in the monitor:
+You can exit QEMU by `q` command in the monitor:

 ```plain
 QEMU 8.0.2 monitor - type 'help' for more information